 Play Time

 Playing is a fundamental pillar of language development.
 Play with your child using toys that are rich in language.
-Use simple toys such as dolls, animals, blocks, puzzles, and cars.
+Simple toys such as dolls, animals, blocks, puzzles, and cars work well.
 Like book reading, narrate what your child does while playing to help them associate words with objects and activities.11

-Try limiting questions or asking your kids to copy you, like “What is this?” or “Say cow.”
-Instead, model what you want a baby to try and say themselves.
-Take playing with a farm toy as an example.
-You can label the animals, “I see the cow,” make noises like, “the cow says moo,” narrate actions, “cow is eating, nom nom nom,” label functional words, “cow is going up up up.”
-Be repetitive, over-exaggerate sounds and mouth movements, and pause for your child to imitate you without pressuring them.
+When playing, try limiting direct questions or asking your child to repeat words, such as “What is this?” or “Say cow.”
+Instead, model the words and phrases you want your baby to try themselves.
+For example, when playing with a farm toy, you can label animals by saying, “I see the cow,” make sounds like, “the cow says moo,” narrate actions like, “cow is eating, nom nom nom,” and label functional words such as, “cow is going up, up, up.”
+Be repetitive, exaggerate sounds and mouth movements, and pause to give your child a chance to imitate you without pressure.

 Use Gestures and Baby Sign Language